CyanCaynRoblox/sponsorship-portal-source/webhtml/backend/backend_info.md

 This file is just configured_data_32.js but changed a bit for Node.js because I was paranoid for some reason.

 ## otherAccountStuff.php
-Placeholder and yeah all that stuff (I also realized it needs to be MySQL and not just basic SQL)
+Placeholder and yeah all that stuff

 ### so yeah that's pretty much it i'll edit this when needed or when I add certain files